Category: Issue Comments

 Issue Comments

-CM.PR.O is a FixedReset, 3.90%+232, NVCC-compliant, that commenced trading 2014-6-11 after being announced 2014-6-2.
-The extension was announced 2019-6-12.
-The issue will reset At 3.713% effective July 31, 2019.
-I recommended against conversion.
-CM.PR.O is tracked by HIMIPref™ and is assigned to the FixedReset (Discount) subindex.
+BAM.PF.F is a FixedReset, 4.50%+286, that commenced trading 2014-6-5 after being announced 2014-5-27.
+It is tracked by HIMIPref™ and is assigned to the FixedReset – Discount subindex.

 The most logical way to analyze the question of whether or not to convert is through the theory of Preferred Pairs, for which a calculator is available.
-Briefly, a Strong Pair is defined as a pair of securities that can be interconverted in the future (e.g. BRF.PR.C and the FloatingReset that will exist if enough holders convert).
+Briefly, a Strong Pair is defined as a pair of securities that can be interconverted in the future (e.g., BAM.PF.F and the FloatingReset that will exist if enough holders convert).
 Since they will be interconvertible on this future date, it may be assumed that they will be priced identically on this date (if they aren’t then holders will simply convert en masse to the higher-priced issue).
 And since they will be priced identically on a given date in the future, any current difference in price must be offset by expectations of an equal and opposite value of dividends to be received in the interim.
 And since the dividend rate on one element of the pair is both fixed and known, the implied average rate of the other, floating rate, instrument can be determined.
 Finally, we say, we may compare these average rates and take a view regarding the actual future course of that rate relative to the implied rate, which will provide us with guidance on which element of the pair is likely to outperform the other until the next interconversion date, at which time the process will be repeated.

 We can show the break-even rates for each FixedReset / FloatingReset Strong Pair graphically by plotting the implied average 3-month bill rate against the next Exchange Date (which is the date to which the average will be calculated).
+Inspection of the graph and the overall average break-even rates for extant pairs will provide a guide for estimating the break-even rate for the pair now under consideration assuming, of course, that enough conversions occur so that the pair is in fact created.

 Click for Big